bitirgenalperen/Object-Recognition/README.md

 cleares all the .pkl files that are locally stored

 --------------------------------------------------------------------------------
+### Part-1 Values
-#### For Part-1, values I tried and the best values set as global variables on the top.
+For Part-1, values I tried and the best values set as global variables on the top.
 --------------------------------------------------------------------------------
+### Best Values
-#### Best values for k-means and k-nn are set as global variables on the top.
+Best values for k-means and k-nn are set as global variables on the top.